FundamentalFrequency/LMN-3-MCAD/README.md

 ## Manufacturing

 ### Layers
 The case is designed to be assembled from multiple laser-cut acrylic layers.
+DXF files are available [here](https://github.com/stonepreston/LMN-3-MCAD/releases).
 3-D printing these layers is also possible.

 | Layer Name   | Layer Thickness (mm) | Quantity |
 |--------------|----------------------|----------|